-Commercial Leases Portfolio: NYCEDC manages property leases with various commercial and industrial tenants.
+Commercial Leases Portfolio: NYCEDC manages property leases between the City and various commercial and industrial tenants.
 For ground leases, these agreements include restrictions on the use of the land to the construction or development of commercial, manufacturing, industrial or residential facilities.
-The City-owned properties are leased to NYCEDC, which, in turn subleases the properties to commercial and industrial tenants.
-The leases generally provide for base rent payments plus provisions for additional rent.
+The leases also generally provide for base rent payments plus provisions for additional rent.